ahbnr/SessionTypeABS/evaluation/README.md

 gen/erl/run
 ```

-If you want to test out, how the model behaves, if the specified postconditions
+If you want to test out, how the model behaves if the specified postconditions
 are violated, please see the subsection
 `Heap Communication Example` in the `Complex Experiments` section of this file.